mavlink/MAVSDK-docs/en/guide/offboard.md

 ### Turn/Yaw Vehicle in specified Direction/at Rate

 The `set_velocity_body()` can be used to rotate the vehicle at a specific rate and in a specified direction.
 This is set in [VelocityBodyYawspeed::yawspeed_deg_s](../api_reference/structdronecore_1_1_offboard_1_1_velocity_body_yawspeed.md#structdronecore_1_1_offboard_1_1_velocity_body_yawspeed_1a6858130475964eb2d5c5a4236b7f1e31), as the angular rate in degrees/second.
-Looking from above, the vehicle will turn clockwise if the value is positive and anticlockwise if it is negative.
+If viewed from above, the vehicle will turn clockwise if the value is positive and anticlockwise if it is negative.

 Calling `set_velocity_body()` using an initialiser list type declaration the final (fourth) value is the yaw rate/direction.

 Examples:

-* Turn clock-wise at 60 degrees per second
+* Turn clock-wise at 60 degrees per second:
   ```cpp
   device.offboard().set_velocity_body({0.0f, 0.0f, 0.0f, 60.0f});
   ```
-* Turn anti clock-wise at 5 degrees per second
+* Turn anti clock-wise at 5 degrees per second:
   ```cpp
   device.offboard().set_velocity_body({0.0f, 0.0f, 0.0f, -5.0f});
   ```